 - Gifts from one spouse to the other

 As stated previously, it does not matter if the title for the property is in one spouse’s name only.
-If the property was acquired during the marriage, it is considered marital property.
+If the property was acquired during the marriage (except by gift or inheritance), it is considered marital property.

 Schedule Your Personal Consultation

-If you are in the midst of a divorce and you and your spouse are unable to agree upon the division of your marital assets, contact the Law Office of Tournour & Weiner today to schedule a personal consultation.
+If you are in the midst of a divorce and you and your spouse are unable to agree upon the division of your marital assets, contact Frank Tournour today to schedule a personal consultation.
 We can assist in the equitable distribution of your marital assets to avoid further conflict between you and your spouse, helping you move on to begin a new chapter in your life.